Skip to main content

 Creating a Task Awaiting User Choice

-Create a task that presents options and waits for user input:
+Create a task that presents options and waits for user input using the AWAITING_CHOICE tag:

 await runtime.createTask({